day8/re-frame/README.md

  - write and register query functions which implement nodes in a signal graph (query layer) (domino 4)
  - write Reagent view functions  (view layer)  (domino 5)

-## It Leverages Data

-You might already know that ClojureScript is a modern lisp, and that lisps are **homoiconic**.
-If not, you do now.

-The homoiconic bit is significant.
-It means you program in a lisp by creating and assembling lisp data structures.
-Think about that.
-You are **programming in data**.
-The functions which later manipulate data, start as data.

-Clojure programmers place particular emphasis on the primacy of data.
-When they aren't re-watching Rich Hickey videos, and wishing their hair was darker and more curly, they meditate on aphorisms like "Data is the ultimate in late binding".

-I cannot stress enough what a big deal this is.
-It can seem like a syntax curiosity at first but, when the penny drops for you on this, it tends to be a profound moment.
-And once you understand the importance of this concept at the language level, you naturally want to leverage similar power at the library level.

-So, it will come as no surprise, then, to know that re-frame has a data oriented design.
-Events are data.
-Effects are data.
-DOM is data.
-The functions which transform data are registered and looked up via data.
-Interceptors (data) are preferred over middleware (higher order functions).
-Etc.

-Data - that's the way we roll.

 ## It is mature and proven in the large